 Yes, drinking water is healthy, but disposable bottles are not the answer.
+The environmental impact of plastic water bottles is horrific, not to mention the impact on our wallets and health.
 Below are three major reasons why plastic water bottles are on their way out, and for good reason!

 1. Purity of Bottled Water Cannot Be Trusted